thosgood/this-weeks-finds/markdown/1-50/week26.md

 case his mistake is to think that the NBC accounts for the low entropy Big Bang.

-[And, eventually, Price concludes that there is indeed something lacking in Hawking's attempts to derive an arrow of time. - jb]
+\[And, eventually, Price concludes that there is indeed something lacking in Hawking's attempts to derive an arrow of time. - jb\]

 ------------------------------------------------------------------------

 I have said this many times here and there, but I'll say it again.
 For a good introduction to these issues, read:

-2) The Physical Basis of the Direction of Time, by H. D. Zeh, Second Edition, Springer-Verlag, 1992.
+2) _The Physical Basis of the Direction of Time_, by H. D. Zeh, Second Edition, Springer-Verlag, 1992.

 Zeh is one of the most clear-headed writers I know on this vexing